RaeKimie/be-nc-news/README.md

 # News-press Back-End Project

 **This project has been setup to build the API endpoints for News-press Front-End project, which interacts with PSQL database using [Knex](http://knexjs.org/).**

 ## :star2: Getting Started

-You will need to follow the instructions below to play with this repo.
+You will need to follow the instructions below to navigate through this repo.

 ### :scroll: Prerequisites